SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunATCCheck.md

       includesubpackage: true
 ```

-The following example of an `atcconfig.yml` file only contains software components to be checked:
+The following example of an `atcconfig.yml` file that only contains software components to be checked:

 ```yaml
 atcobjects: